 Professor Pinderhughes was honored by the Council on Social Work Education with the Distinguished Lifetime Achievement in Social Work Education for her impact as a scholar, role model, and mentor to countless faculty and practitioners.
 Her 1989 textbook, Understanding Race, Ethnicity and Power: The Key to Efficiency in Clinical Practice, substantially changed the language of multiculturalism and human behavior in the practice arena and provided the rubric of culturally competent practice across human services disciplines.

 "On the Work of Societal Healing: The Age of Active Wisdom"

-Read more about the 2014 event
+Read more and see photos from the 2014 event

 Christine Griffin, Executive Director, The Disability Law Center